Phone: (202) 296-5505 Email: info@winvale.com

 A Guide to Requests for Proposals (RFPs)

-Requests for Proposals (RFPs) are a crucial part of government contracting, but they are not an easy task.
-There’s a lot that goes into an RFP response, from the early market research stages, to reading over the sections, and leading an in-depth review so your team can submit a successful RFP document.
-Something that’s rarely brought up though is navigating all the RFP terms.
-Not only do you have to read, draft, and submit an RFP response, but learn all the terminology that goes along with it.
+Requests for Proposals (RFPs) are a crucial part of your business development as a contractor, but they are not an easy task.
+There’s a lot that goes into an RFP response, from the early market research stages, to reading over the sections, and leading an in-depth review so your team can submit a successful response.
+Not only do you have to read, draft, and submit a winning response, but learn all the terminology that goes along with it.

 What is a Request for Proposal (RFP)?